Athade Oka Sainyam: Plot

 The film begins with Sridhar / Chanti landing in Hyderabad, renting a house, and defining his agenda.
 It owns a mimicry artist, a magician, a software engineer, ₹2526924454, and seeks to kill two.
-Accordingly, he picks up Siva Reddy, Ali, and Srinivasa Reddy for his mission.
-One night, they view the secret movements of Chanti and freak out.
-The next day, when they are about to step down, Chanti divulges the indeed.
-He is familiar with magnificent kindred elder brother Raghava Rao, sister-in-law Seetha, and a little sister.
-Raghava Rao is a Good Samaritan who holds high esteem and honor in society and works as the general manager of Good Luck Co-operative Bank.
-Chanti falls for Swathi, a singer; in addition, his sister is engaged to Swati's brother, and Chanti acquires a fine job in Germany and proceeds.
+Accordingly, he picks up Siva Reddy, Ali, & Srinivasa Reddy for his mission.
+One night, they view Chanti's secret movements and freak out.
+The next day, when they are about to step down, Chanti divulges the truth.
+He is familiar with magnificent kindred elder brother Raghava Rao, sister-in-law Seetha, and a little sister Sirisha.
+Raghava Rao is a Good Samaritan who holds high esteem in society and works as the general manager of Good Luck Co-operative Bank.
+Chanti falls for Swathi, a singer; his sister is also engaged to Swati's brother.
+Plus, Chanti acquires a fine job in Germany and proceeds.
 Likewise, everything comes out right.

 Now, a twist in the wind occurs.
-Prakash Rao the chair of Good Luck Bank, swindles hundreds of crores of depositors for illegal laundering of terrorist activities and ruses to seal down.
+Prakash Rao, the chair of Good Luck Bank, swindles hundreds of crores for illegal laundering of terrorist activities and ruses to seal down.
 Raghava Rao catches this and accumulates all the pieces of evidence.
-Hence, Prakash Rao and his partners slaughter him, create it as suicide, and also pin him bankrupt before the public.
+Hence, Prakash Rao & his partners slaughter him, create it as suicide, and pin him bankrupt before the public.
 As a result, Raghava Rao's reverence collapses, and the family is confronted with ignominy.
-Being cognizant of it, Chanti returns, pledges to prove his brother as rectitude, and recovers every single rupee of depositors including his expenses.
-Then, plans to intend his vengeance.
-Subsequently, these three men are also affected by the duplicity of Prakash Rao for which Chanti selected them.
-Forthwith, they cluster including Swathi, and start their mission.
+Being conscious of it, Chanti returns, pledges to prove his brother's righteousness, and recovers every rupee of depositors, including his expenses.
+Then, he plans to intend his vengeance.
+Subsequently, these three men are also affected by the duplicity of Prakash Rao, for which Chanti selected them.
+Forthwith, they cluster, including Swathi, and start their mission.